GlasslabGames/nameBasedXml.scala/README.md

   .build()
 ```

+Note that attributes with a prefix becomes function calls on the prefix, and attributes without a prefix becomes method calls on the builder.

 #### CDATA

 `<![CDATA[ raw ]]>` will be translated to `xml.text(" raw ")` if `-Xxml:coalescing` flag is on, or `xml.cdata(" raw ")` if the flag is turned off as `-Xxml:-coalescing` .